openstates/billy/docs/scripts.rst

 Billy Scripts
 =============

-Billy is primarily composed of a handful of scripts that help facilitate the scraping, import, and cleanup process.

 Scraping
 ========

-.. program:: billy-scrape
+.. program:: billy-update

-:program:`billy-scrape` <STATE>
+:program:`billy-update` <STATE>
 -------------------------------

 .. option:: MODULE

     state scraper module name (eg. nc) [required]

+.. option:: --scrape, --import, --report

+    Which portions of the update process to run, at least one must be specified.

+    --scrape crawls the specified sites and writes data to disk in JSON format --import imports the JSON format on disk to billy's MongoDB database --report runs a series of reports on data quality and aggregates

+.. option:: --bills, --legislators, --votes, --committees, --events

+    include (bill, legislator, vote, committee, event) data in (scrape/import/report) (can specify multiple)

 .. option:: --alldata

-    include all available scrapers

-.. option:: --bills, --legislators, --votes, --committees, --events

-    include (bill, legislator, vote, committee, event) scraper (can specify multiple)
+    same as specifying --bills --legislators --votes --committees

 .. option:: --upper, --lower

-    scrape upper/lower chamber (if neither is specified will include both)
+    process upper/lower chamber (if neither is specified will include both)

 .. option:: -v, --verbose